 Handbells and Music Theory: In Eighth Grade Handbells each student plays two or three bells with one bell sounding one note.
 Students learn to set up the equipment and to care for the bells.
 Students use their cumulative knowledge to decode the music to create melodies together.
 This is the culmination of many years of music note-reading study where all aspects of rhythm, melody, harmony, expression, and form come into play.
-Students share performances in Morning Meeting and Instrumental Music Night.
+Students share performances in Morning Meeting.

-Boys’ Choir: Boys’ Choir consists of boys in Grades Six, Seven, and Eight and sometimes the men of the faculty and staff.
+Boys’ Choir: Boys in Grades Six, Seven, and Eight and sometimes the men of the faculty and staff meet regularly to receive guidance and support for the changing voice.
 Repertoire is selected specifically for the musical range of male voices.
-Boys’ Choir sings in Morning Meeting and performs at the Spring Choral Concert.
+The students sing in Morning Meeting and perform at the Spring Concert.

 Drama: Eighth Grade students perform in two distinct productions in their final year.
 The Eighth Grade play, which reflects the students’ study of American history and literature, draws from the work of classic American writers such as Mark Twain, Langston Hughes, Thornton Wilder, Eudora Welty, F. Scott Fitzgerald, O. Henry, Damon Runyon, James Thurber, and Edgar Allan Poe.